Proton isovector helicity PDF at NNLO and the twist-3 moment $\tilde{d}_2$ from lattice QCD at physical quark masses: Quark helicity PDFs from LaMET

 where the matching kernel $K(x\omega,z^2,\mu)$ is calculated to three loops~\cite{Li:2020xml,Chen:2020ody,Cheng:2024wyu} in $\overline{\rm MS}$, and are numerically evaluated up to NNLO for our work.
 Since we are fitting to the short-distance data, it is convenient to actually fit to the RG-invariant ratio $\mathcal{M}_1(z^2,P,P^0)$, which is obtained by converting

 both at NNLO accuracy.

-Although the behaviors of PDF in the endpoint regions {are constrained by physics}, it is difficult to allow enough flexibility for the mid-$x$ regions with only a few degree of freedom constrained by the lattice data in the perturbative region.
-However, as the LaMET calculations already provide local predictions of the mid-$x$ region with well-understood systematic uncertainty, the modeling of the PDF can now be simplified to the endpoint regions only, where simple power laws $x^a$ and $(1-x)^b$ are physically motivated approximations.
+Although the behaviors of PDF in the end point regions {are constrained by physics}, it is difficult to allow enough flexibility for the mid-$x$ regions with only a few degree of freedom constrained by the lattice data in the perturbative region.
+However, as the LaMET calculations already provide local predictions of the mid-$x$ region with well-understood systematic uncertainty, the modeling of the PDF can now be simplified to the end point regions only, where simple power laws $x^a$ and $(1-x)^b$ are physically motivated approximations.
 Labeling the PDFs we calculated from LaMET as $f(x)$ for $x\in[x_0,1-x_0]$, we can model the PDF as

 which can have more parameters if more short-distance lattice data are available.
-The model is fitted to the RG-invariant ratios at $z=\{0.076,0.152,0.228\}$ fm to constrain the values of $a$ and $b$.
+The model is fitted to the RG-invariant ratios at $z=\{0.076,0.152,0.228\}$ fm with $x_0=0.3$ to constrain the values of $a$ and $b$.
 For simplicity, we fit the following two degrees of freedom independently to the real and imaginary part of the matrix elements,

 with four parameters $a_\pm$ and $b_\pm$ in total, where